Mediatek-Cloud/MCS-Android-SDK-Tutorial/getting_started.md

 # Getting Started

-Please get the SDK installed provided at [Quickstart: MCS SDK for Android with Tutorial][sdk-github] and run it in Android Studio.
+Please get the SDK installed provided at [MCS Android SDK: Getting Started][sdk-github] and run it in Android Studio.
 Note that we support Android 4.0.3 and higher.
-You can also check out our [Android Guide][sdk-guide] for more detailed information about the SDK.
+You can also check out our [Android API Reference][sdk-api] for more detailed information about the SDK.

 ---